WebDevStudios/Sane-Widget-Sidebar-Management/readme.txt

 Contributors: jtsternberg, webdevstudios
 Plugin Name: WDS Widget Sidebar Management
 Plugin URI: http://webdevstudios.com
-Tags: Jetpack, slideshow, caption, photos
+Tags: widget, widgets, admin, sidebar, sidebars, wp-admin
 Author: WebDevStudios
 Author URI: http://webdevstudios.com
 Requires at least: 3.3
 Tested up to: 3.6
-Stable tag: 1.0.1
+Stable tag: 1.0.0
-Version: 1.0.1
+Version: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Modifies Jetpack's default slideshow caption feature.
+Manage one sidebar at a time to maintain widget sanity.

 == Description ==

-Jetpack has a pretty robust Image slideshow feature.
-(If you don't know, "Add Media" button > "Create Gallery" > Choose photos > "Create new gallery" > Change type to slideshow in "Gallery Settings" > "Insert Gallery")

-Jetpack's handling of photo's captions doesn't work well with long captions (as it overlays the caption above the photo).
-This plugin modifies the layout so that the caption is displayed below the photo and the slideshow expands to accommodate.
+If you have ever needed to accommodate a client's request to have separate sidebars for many sections of the site, you understand the need for this plugin.

+This plugin alleviates the pain of having many sidebar widget areas by hiding all but one (that is selectable via a dropdown).
+Gone are the days of trying to drag a new widget from the left column to a sidebar at the bottom of the right column (ugh!).

+There is no configuration for this plugin.

 --------------------------

 == Installation ==

-1. Upload the `jetpack-slideshow-caption` directory to the `/wp-content/plugins/` directory.
+1. Upload the `wds-sensible-sidebar-management` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. While editing an entry: "Add Media" button > "Create Gallery" > Choose photos > "Create new gallery" > Add captions to photos > Change type to slideshow in "Gallery Settings" > "Insert Gallery"

 == Screenshots ==

-1. Caption is displayed below the photo.
+1. New and hawt.
+2. Old and busted.
+3. Sidebar scrolls with you.
+No more trying to drag outside of the viewing area.

 == Changelog ==

-= 1.0.1 =
-* Fix slideshow height quirks with smaller images

 = 1.0.0 =
 * Launch.

 == Upgrade Notice ==

-= 1.0.1 =
-* Fix slideshow height quirks with smaller images

 = 1.0.0 =
 * Launch.